 In 1944, an Austrian pediatrician named Hans Asperger observed four children in his practice who had difficulty integrating socially.
 Although their intelligence appeared normal, the children lacked nonverbal communication skills, failed to demonstrate empathy with their peers, and were physically awkward.
 Their speech was either disjointed or overly formal, and their all-absorbing interest in a single topic dominated their conversations.
 Dr. Asperger called the condition “autistic psychopathy” and described it as a personality disorder primarily marked by social isolation.

 Asperger’s observations, published in German, were not widely known until 1981, when an English doctor named Lorna Wing published a series of case studies of children showing similar symptoms, which she called “Asperger’s” syndrome.
 Wing’s writings were widely published and popularized.
 AS became a distinct disease and diagnosis in 1992, when it was included in the tenth published edition of the World Health Organization’s diagnostic manual, International Classification of Diseases (ICD-10), and in 1994 it was added to the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), the American Psychiatric Association’s diagnostic reference book.
 However, scientific studies have not been able to definitively differentiate Asperger syndrome from highly functioning autism.
-Because autism is defined by a common set of behaviors.
-Proposed changes to be announced in DSM-V, which are expected to take effect in mid-2013, will represent the various forms under a single diagnostic category, ASD.
+Because autism is defined by a common set of behaviors, changes that were announced in DSM-V (which took effect in mid-2013) represent the various forms under a single diagnostic category, ASD.

 Children with Asperger syndrome may have speech marked by a lack of rhythm, an odd inflection, or a monotone pitch.
 They often lack the ability to modulate the volume of their voice to match their surroundings.
 For example, they may have to be reminded to talk softly every time they enter a library or a movie theatre.